Have questions? We're here.

 Type of Landing: Wet Landing

-Highlights & Animals: Flamingoes, green-colored beach
+Highlights & Animals: Flamingoes, a green-colored beach

 Champion Islet, named after the whaler Andrew Champion, is a small island located just offshore Floreana Island in the southern part of the Archipelago.
-Considered as one of the most beautiful places on Galapagos for all snorkeling and diving fans and an excellent opportunity for dolphin watching.
+Considered as one of the most beautiful places on the Galapagos for all snorkeling and diving fans and an excellent opportunity for dolphin watching.

 Possible Activities: Snorkeling and dinghy ride